alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/AudioVideoInput-v1.md

 ## Theory of Operation
-This interface provides capabilities to control and monitor audio video input source of device such as TV or SetTopBox.
+This interface provides capabilities to control and monitor audio video input sources of a device such as a TV or SetTopBox.

 ## Specification